yilan-shi/RNA_Vienna/RNAplfold.md

 Open youseq_lunp.txt in Excel.
 Continue with heatmap and guide design using combination of **Snapgene** and **Excel**.

 ### Alternate Scenarios and Circular RNA Targeting
 If you want to test different lengths of guides, then submit a NEW RNAplfold -u *<spacer_length>* -W *<#>* for each length.
-I don't know if a batch processing method.
+I don't know of a batch processing method.
 If you figure it out, please add to this markdown!!

 For circular RNA targeting with Cas/CRISPR system, it was suggested to copy and paste identical segments of the full-length sequence 5' and 3' ends of your sequence.
 Save your new file with the *.fa* extension.
 Then perform same pipeline as above.
 The rationale is that circular RNA's don't have a beginning and end, so in order to "trick" the software to seeing the sequence as seamless, we had to "bury" the original sequence in the middle.
 Same pipeline can be applied, with the exception of only using final matrix rows that correlate to the middle "buried" sequence for heatmap synthesis.